Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 <tr>
 <td><strong>Action Steps</strong></td>
 <td colspan="2">Open the discussions on how to track carbon emissions data</td>
 <td colspan="2">Identify the tools and processes that are available.
-Identify the gaps and provide recommendations what is required</td>
+Identify the gaps and provide recommendations on what is required</td>
 <td colspan="2">The tracking process is complete.
 Data is available to all teams, and they can make decisions to reduce reductions.
 Determine the impact on costs, too.</td>
 </tr>
 <tr>